textX/textX/docs/metamodel.rst

 .. note::
    Constructor of user classes should accept all attributes defined by the corresponding rule from the grammar.
-In the previous example we have provided `name` and `attributes` attributes from the `Entity` rule.
+In the previous example we have provided :code:`name` and :code:`attributes` attributes from the :code:`Entity` rule.
-   If the class is a child in parent-child relationship (see in the next section) then `parent` constructor parameter should also be given.
+   If the class is a child in parent-child relationship (see in the next section) then :code:`parent` constructor parameter should also be given.

 .. _parent-child: